suxyu/archgw/README.md

 ```

-### Use Arch Gateway as LLM Router
+### Use Arch as a LLM Router

-#### Step 1.
-Create arch config file
+Arch supports two primary routing strategies for LLMs: model-based routing and preference-based routing.

-Arch operates based on a configuration file where you can define LLM providers, prompt targets, guardrails, etc. Below is an example configuration that defines openai and mistral LLM providers.
+#### Model-based Routing

-Create `arch_config.yaml` file with following content:
+Model-based routing allows you to configure static model names for routing.
+This is useful when you always want to use a specific model for certain tasks, or manually swap between models.
+Below an example configuration for model-based routing, and you can follow our [usage guide](demos/use_cases/README.md) on how to get working.

 ```yaml
 version: v0.1.0